Temperature dependence of electronic conductivity from ab initio thermal simulation: Methods

 where we take \(\delta_h\) to be a Gaussian of width \(h\).
 The value of \(h\) is tuned to the presence (or absence) of an electronic gap: \(h = 0.35~\mathrm{eV}\) for c-Al and Al\(_\text{GB}\), \(0.2~\mathrm{eV}\) for Al--Gr, \(0.7~\mathrm{eV}\) for a-Si, and \(0.54~\mathrm{eV}\) for a-GST.
 These values are larger than the mean spacing between KS eigenvalues at \(E_f\), so that \(h\) is broad enough to capture thermal fluctuations of near-\(E_f\) states while remaining narrow enough to resolve intrinsic spectral features.\footnote{For small systems or when few states lie near \(E_f\), this broadening choice becomes more delicate.} At each time step, the Fermi level is shifted so that \(E_f=0\) for reference.

-The next step is to estimate $\sigma(T)$ by averaging over a converged trajectory of a well-equilibrated atomic configuration at temperature $T$ (see Equation~\ref{eq:sigma_t_mott}).
-We sample the Born–Oppenheimer (BO) trajectory using a running (cummulative) time average over post-equilibration time steps $\{t_k\}^K_{k=1}$.
+To proceed, we require a long trajectory of a well-equilibrated atomic configuration at temperature $T$ (see Equation~\ref{eq:sigma_t_mott}).
+We sample the MD trajectory using a running (cumulative) time average over post-equilibration time steps $\{t_k\}^K_{k=1}$.
 Using Equations \ref{eq:mott}--\ref{eq:GaussianBroadening}, we compute TAHM ($\langle N^2 \rangle_t$) as:

 This yields an estimate of $\sigma(T)$ once fluctuations becomes small for a sufficiently long simulation.